-- 1. The Director shall correct the discrepancy and, if no player has seen another's card, he shall require that the board be played normally. - 2.
+- 1. The Director shall correct the discrepancy and, if no player has seen another's card, shall require that the board be played normally. - 2.
 When the Director determines that one or more pockets of the board contained an incorrect number of cards and a player has seen one or more cards of another player's hand, the Director allows the board to be played and scored.
-If he then considers the extraneous information has affected the outcome of the board the Director shall adjust the score [see Law 12C1(b)] and may penalize an offender.
+If the Director then considers the extraneous information has affected the outcome of the board, an adjusted the score shall be awarded [see Law 12C1(b)] and an offender may be penalized.